Yes, it is possible to travel from London to Madrid by train! Want to find out more? You've come to the right place.

-Starting at London St Pancras, your journey will involve at least two changes (one in Paris, one in Barcelona) and a minimum journey time of 13 hours, so we’d recommend bringing plenty to entertain yourself with along the way.
-Alternatively, split your journey up by spending a day or two in Paris or Barcelona.
-If you’re worried about comfort, opt for First Class tickets and kick back in your large leather seats, with meal service at your seat.
-Read on for lots of useful information on the journey, including prices and FAQs.
+Starting at London St Pancras, your journey will involve at least two changes (one in Paris, one in Barcelona) and takes around 15 hours using the fastest trains and connections, so we’d recommend bringing plenty to entertain yourself with.
+Alternatively, split your journey up by spending a day or two in Paris or Barcelona along the way.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from London to Madrid by booking early.§

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!